sachin9977/sachin9977/README.md

 <h1 align="center">Hi 👋, I'm Sachin Choudhary</h1>
 <h3 align="center">A passionate Web Developer from India</h3>

 <p> I am a web developer and an electronics engineer too!
-I completed my B.Tech from College of Engineering, Pune and currently I am into web development at Masai School.
+I completed my BCA from College of Engineering, Indore and currently I am into web development at Masai School.
 I always wanted to learn about the tech stack behind the web tech since my engineering days, and as soon as I completed my engineering, I pushed myself into MERN stack development which is an amazing technology used worldwide nowadays, creating an efficient environment for developers and making faster and easier user experience. </p>
 <p>I must tell you, as a web developer, the more I use a piece of code, the more confident and familiar I become with it which in turn speeds up my development time!</p>
 <br>
 <br>